vojtechgadurek/FlashHash/README.md

 It provides unlimited hashing functions from these families with the same performance as hashing functions written during compile time.

 ## Performance
-This library provides Circe four times faster hashing functions than functions gained by this approach:
+This library provides four times faster hashing functions than functions gained by this approach:

 ``` cs
 var CreateLinearCongruenceHashingFunction =